- Langley Flying School

 Flight and Groundschool Instructors

-At the core of the School's administration are the Staff Flight Instructors—Barry Stanley, Mohit Agnihotri, Jojhar Gill, Robin Walraven, Sheldon Hemingway, Divya Bawiskar, Lance D'cunha, Abhinav Sonak, Long Long Wei, and Christine Zboyovsky —who are responsible for the delivery of flight training to the School's individual students; their primary focus is ensuring that flight training is conducted safely and efficiently, and in accordance with the operational training standards of Transport Canada and Langley Flying School.
+At the core of the School's administration are the Staff Flight Instructors—Barry Stanley, Mohit Agnihotri, Jojhar Gill, Robin Walraven, Sheldon Hemingway, Divya Bawiskar, Abhinav Sonak, Long Long Wei, Kenneth Cho, and Parissma Patel—who are responsible for the delivery of flight training to the School's individual students; their primary focus is ensuring that flight training is conducted safely and efficiently, and in accordance with the operational training standards of Transport Canada and Langley Flying School.
 All line Flight Instructors have groundschool teaching responsibilities and are actively responsible for the various sections of the Private Pilot, Commercial Pilot, Instrument Rating, and Multi-engine Class Rating Groundschools.

 Program Advisory Committee